nicolgit/Azure-B2C-playground/README.md

 # Azure-B2C-playground

-Objective for this lab is to build a playground where to test various authentication and integration scenarios on Azure B2C.
+Objective for this lab is to build a playground where to test authentication and integration scenarios on Azure B2C.

 We will configure a Tenant B2C for the company _NicolCorp_ where we will store all customer's user profiles.
 Once configured we will setup the following Web Applications: